 Next, set up the site for this tutorial series, and define as your local site folder the bayside_beat folder you copied into your

-Note: The file paths might differ, depending on where you copied the bayside_beat folder on your hard drive.
+Note: The file path for Local Site Folder might differ, depending on where you copied the bayside_beat folder on your hard drive.

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
 Permissions beyond the scope of this license, pertaining to the examples of code included within this work are available at Adobe.